The Asscher Cut Diamond

-One of the most popular diamond shapes is the Asscher cut.
-It’s a diamond cut from the Netherlands with 74 facets.
-This shape is often compared to a square Emerald cut.
-Even though this cut exists for more or less one hundred years, it’s still very beloved.
+The Asscher Cut is one of the most popular diamond shapes.
+It is a diamond shape from the Netherlands and has 74 facets.
+We compare this cut often to a square Emerald cut.
+Even though this diamond cut exists for one hundred years, it’s still very beloved.
 This is because the Asscher sparkles almost as much as a brilliant cut diamond, despite its square shape.
 A disadvantage of this shape is that any small impurities inside the diamond are highly visible.

 The Asscher cut dates back to 1920.
-The owners and brothers of the Asscher Diamond Company (now: Royal Asscher) designed this cut.
-They made the shape for the firm after Mr. Asscher cut and polished the Cullinan diamond in 1908.
-That is why the general public didn’t discover the Asscher Cut until around 1920.
-The design of an Asscher cut diamond fits perfectly to the Art Deco period in the 1920s.
-It is, therefore, no surprise that the cut became popular at a rapid pace.
+The owners and brothers of the Asscher Diamond Company (now: Royal Asscher) designed it.
+They made the shape for the firm, after Mr. Asscher cut and polished the Cullinan diamond in 1908.
+That is why the general public didn’t discover this shape until around 1920.
+The design of an Asscher cut diamond fits perfectly to the Art Deco period.
+It is, therefore, no surprise that the cut became popular very quickly.
 Due to the combination of the end of the Art Deco period and the development of new diamond cuts, the Asscher cut became a bit forgotten.
 In the following years, most of the Asscher cuts were found in vintage rings in antique shops.
-At least, until the beginning of 2000.
-Almost out of nowhere, the Asscher cut made a great comeback.
+But at the beginning of 2000, almost out of nowhere, the Asscher cut made a great comeback.
 Nowadays, it’s almost just as popular as during the Roaring Twenties.

 The Asscher cut looks a lot like an Emerald cut.
 However, there are some important differences between the shapes of these cuts.
 An Asscher cut is square, while an Emerald is a rectangular diamond.
 Just like an Emerald cut, the Asscher has large step facets on the top and bottom of the stone.
 However, the corners of the Asscher are rounder than those of an Emerald cut diamond.
 Therefore, the Asscher almost looks round.
 This gives the diamond a great sparkle.
 Diamond experts, therefore, compare the Asscher cut often to an endless hallway full of reflecting mirrors.